-Cases that implicate the Georgia Securities Act of 1973, UCC, Georgia Business Corporation Code, Uniform Partnership Act, Uniform Limited Partnership Act, Georgia Revised Uniform Limited Partnership Act, or Georgia Limited Liability Company Act are eligible to transfer to the Business Court.
-Additionally, any other action in which the amount in controversy exceeds \$1 million and warrants the attention of the Business Court, including large contract and business tort cases and other complex commercial litigation may also be considered.
+Cases that implicate the Georgia Securities Act of 1973, UCC, Georgia Business Corporation Code, Uniform Partnership Act, Uniform Limited Partnership Act, Georgia Revised Uniform Limited Partnership Act, or Georgia Limited Liability Company Act are eligible to be transferred to the Business Court.
+Additionally, any other action in which the amount in controversy exceeds \$1 million and warrants the attention of the Business Court, including large contract and business tort cases and other complex commercial litigation, may also be considered.

-Cases involving personal injury, wrongful death, employment discrimination, or consumer claims in which each individual's claims are in the aggregate less than \$1 million are typically not eligible for transfer to Business Court.
-However, exclusions may be waived with consent of all parties.
+Cases involving personal injury, wrongful death, employment discrimination, or consumer claims in which each individual's claims are in the aggregate less than \$1 million are typically not eligible for transfer to the Business Court.
+However, exclusions may be waived with the consent of all parties.

-Of the cases currently pending in the business court, approximately 70% involve contract disputes or allege tortious business practices such as mismanagement or misappropriation.
-The remaining cases included disputes regarding management of trusts (10%), disputes as to alleged business ownership (10%), and shareholder derivative actions or case alleging violations of securities laws (10%).
+Of the cases currently pending in the Business Court, approximately 70% involve contract disputes or allege tortious business practices such as mismanagement or misappropriation.
+The remaining cases include disputes regarding the management of trusts (10%), disputes as to alleged business ownership (10%), and shareholder derivative actions or cases alleging violations of securities laws (10%).